LawerenceLee/ruby_dojo/rails/README.md

 #### New Model
     $ rails g model ModelName field_name1:string field_name2:text

-Optional Arguments:
-* --skip-jbuilder: stops Rails from building the files that make it easy to return db data in Json format
-* --skip-assets: Stops Rails from building CSS or JS files that would typically be generated from the cmd being run

 #### New Model w/ Foreign Key
     $ rails g model ModelName lower_case_model_name:references